 Yet, religion is a human universal.
-All cultures have created a framework of didactic story-telling with which to instil rules for life or a sense of morality by which to live on its population.
+All cultures have created a framework of didactic storytelling with which to instil rules for life or a sense of morality by which to live on its population.
 But you can be moral without being religious.
 Many of the rules of most religions, reflect conclusions I had already come to, albeit for different reasons, and without their help.
-So if I can learn no moral lessons from religion — is there still any value in it for me?
+If I can learn no moral lessons from religion — is there still any value in it for me?

 It then occurred to me the happiness of religious people is something atheists should take more seriously and explore with more intellectual rigour.
 There are several studies that suggest religious people are happier and more satisfied with life than non-religious people.
-So I enrolled in theology lessons last year to challenge the ideas I had already become fixated on about religion and quietly explore my theories about happiness.
+I enrolled in theology lessons last year to challenge the ideas I had already become fixated on about religion and quietly explore my theories about happiness.

 In one of these lessons, a priest said something that struck me as inherently wise: